4tegs/gravelmaps/README.md

 # gravelmaps.de
 Documentation of the Garmin Maps for Offroad Adventures published on https://gravelmaps.de . <br/>
 The maps have a focus for motorcycle / enduro / off-road purpose.<br/>
-<p>This maps have developed over several years, based on my personal experience in offroad riding and are obviously well used by the offroad community.</p>
+<p>This maps have developed over several years, based on my personal experience in offroad riding.
+The maps have been downloaded many thousands of times.
+They are obviously well used by the off-road community.</p>

 ## Prerequisites

 Before you start, you should be aware of some prerequistes.
 So what do YOU need to know?
-* You must understand Openstreetmap and its tagging features as this your the main knowledge when defining the style.
+* You must understand Openstreetmap and its tagging features as this îs your the main knowledge when defining the style.
 * Its a good idea to have some basic programming skills in Python.

 ## Overview